 Backup Method 3: Backup with multiple unique backup files.
 More options are available for full, differential backups as well as options to specify additional databases to back up.
-All backup methods require the SQL command-line utility (SQLCMD) to be installed.
+All backup methods require the SQL command utility to be installed.
 The sqlcmd utility lets you enter Transact-SQL statements, system procedures, and script files.